-3. Certified in monitoring moderate sedation from a board-approved course provider (certification of non-dentists shall be approved by their respective licensing authorities); and
+3. Certified in monitoring conscious sedation from a board-approved course provider (certification of non-dentists shall be approved by their respective licensing authorities); and

-4. Knowledgeable about medical emergency response incident to the use of enteral, parenteral, and pediatric moderate sedation, including the use of resuscitation equipment and emergency medications.
+4. Knowledgeable about medical emergency response incident to the use of enteral and parenteral conscious sedation, including the use of resuscitation equipment and emergency medications.